Jeremiah Burns Farm

-Jeremiah Burns Farm, also known as The Burns Place, is a historic home and farm located at Washington Township in Franklin County, Pennsylvania.
+The Jeremiah Burns Farm, also known as The Burns Place, is an historic American home and farm that are located in Washington Township in Franklin County, Pennsylvania.

+It was listed on the National Register of Historic Places in 2002.

+History and architectural features

 The contributing buildings are the farmhouse (1832), a hewn timber frame Pennsylvania barn (c.
-1900), and a small shed dated to the late-19th or early 20th-century.
+1900), and a small shed that date to the late-nineteenth or early twentieth-century.
 The property also includes the millrace and remains of a sickle mill and a line of cobblestones from the barn to the mill site.
-The house is a two-story, seven bay brick building with a central recessed double porch in a vernacular Greek Revival style.
+The house is a two-story, seven-bay, brick building with a central recessed double porch that was designed in a vernacular Greek Revival style.

 It was listed on the National Register of Historic Places in 2002.